South Korea's Moon flags steps for virus-hit economy, boosting rate cut expectations

 South Korea’s 3-year treasury bond futures sharply extended gains after Moons’ remarks as investors speculated stimulus measures being rolled out could include an interest rate cut when the Bank of Korea meets on Feb.
 27.

-In January, the BOK voted 5-2 to keep its benchmark rate steady at 1.25%, standing pat for a second meeting following two reductions in July and October last year.
+In January, the BOK voted 5-2 to keep its benchmark rate steady at 1.25% KROCRT=ECI, standing pat for a second meeting following two reductions in July and October last year.

 Moon’s comments could add pressure on the central bank to back government policies in the run up to the April 15 general election.
 In a January survey by Reuters, 14 of 33 analysts saw one more BOK cut through 2020 while 15 saw no change.